logo-group/logous-chatbot/README.md

 # logous-chatbot
-logous-chatbot is a retrieval and scenario based chatbot library, that takes the advantages of word embedding and ngram based similarity based ensembles.
+logous-chatbot is a retrieval and scenario based chatbot library, that takes the advantages of word embedding and ngram based similarity ensembles.

 Please refer to "SampleChatbotTrain.ipynb" and "SampleChatbotTest.ipynb" for chatbot training and test examples.